Search

 Is boxy sound the same as muddy sound?

 No. They can overlap, but they are not the same.
-Muddy sound usually feels blurred, thick, or poorly separated.
+Muddy sound usually feels thick, blurred, or poorly separated.
 Boxy sound feels more enclosed and hollow, as if the vocal or music is trapped inside a small space.
 A boxy system may still sound fairly clear, but it does not sound open.

 Can a karaoke system sound boxy even if it is not very loud?